-- "401(k) Plan" means the CompX Contributory Retirement Plan, a defined contribution plan. - "CMRT" means The Combined Master Retirement Trust, a trust Contran sponsors that permits the collective investment by master trusts that maintain assets of certain employee defined benefit plans Contran and related entities adopt. - "Computershare" means Computershare Investor Services L.L.C., our stock transfer agent. - "CompX," "us," "we" or "our" means CompX International Inc. - "Contran" means Contran Corporation, the parent corporation of our consolidated tax group. - "Dixie Rice" means Dixie Rice Agricultural Corporation, Inc., one of our parent corporations. - "EWI" means EWI RE, Inc., a reinsurance brokerage and risk management company wholly owned by NL. - "FAS 123R" means Financial Accounting Standards Board Statement of Financial Accounting Standards No. 123 (revised 2004) Share-Based Payment. - "Foundation" means the Harold Simmons Foundation, Inc., a tax-exempt foundation organized for charitable purposes. - "independent directors" means the following directors: Paul M. Bass, Jr., Norman S. Edelcup and Ann Manix. - "ISA" means an intercorporate services agreement between or among Contran related companies pursuant to which employees of one or more related companies provide certain services, including executive officer services, to another related company on a fixed fee basis. - "Keystone" means Keystone Consolidated Industries, Inc., one of our publicly held sister corporations that manufactures steel fabricated wire products, industrial wire, billets and wire rod. - "Kronos Worldwide" means Kronos Worldwide, Inc., one of our publicly held sister corporations that is an international manufacturer of titanium dioxide pigments. - "named executive officer" means any person named in the Summary Compensation table in this proxy statement. - "NL" means NL Industries, Inc., one of our publicly held parent corporations that is a diversified holding company with principal investments in Kronos Worldwide and us. - "nonemployee directors" means the following directors: Paul M. Bass, Jr., Norman S. Edelcup, Edward J. Hardin, Ann Manix, Glenn R. Simmons and Steven L. Watson. - "non-management directors" means the following directors who are not one of our executive officers: Paul M. Bass, Jr., Norman S. Edelcup, Edward J. Hardin, Ann Manix and Steven L. Watson. - "NYSE" means the New York Stock Exchange. - "PwC" means PricewaterhouseCoopers LLP, our independent registered public accounting firm. - "record date" means the close of business on March 31, 2008, the date our board of directors set for the determination of stockholders entitled to notice of and to vote at the 2008 annual meeting of our stockholders. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Exchange Act" means the Securities Exchange Act of 1934, as amended. - "Tall Pines" means Tall Pines Insurance Company, an indirect wholly owned captive insurance subsidiary of Valhi. - "TFMC" means TIMET Finance Management Company, a wholly owned subsidiary of TIMET. - "TIMET" means Titanium Metals Corporation, one of our publicly held sister corporations that is an integrated producer of titanium metals products. - "Valhi" means Valhi, Inc., one of our publicly held parent corporations that is a diversified holding company with principal investments in NL and Kronos Worldwide. - "VHC" means Valhi Holding Company, one of our parent corporations. - "Waterloo" means Waterloo Furniture Components Limited, one of our wholly owned subsidiaries.
+- "401(k) Plan" means the CompX Contributory Retirement Plan, a defined contribution plan. - "CDCT" means the Contran Amended and Restated Deferred Compensation Trust, an irrevocable "rabbi trust" established by Contran to assist it in meeting certain deferred compensation obligations that it owes to Harold C. Simmons. - "CMRT" means The Combined Master Retirement Trust, a trust Contran sponsors that permits the collective investment by master trusts that maintain assets of certain employee defined benefit plans Contran and related entities adopt. - "Computershare" means Computershare Investor Services L.L.C., our stock transfer agent and registrar. - "CompX," "us," "we" or "our" means CompX International Inc. - "Contran" means Contran Corporation, the parent corporation of our consolidated tax group. - "Dixie Rice" means Dixie Rice Agricultural Corporation, Inc., one of our parent corporations. - "EWI" means EWI RE, Inc., a reinsurance brokerage and risk management company wholly owned by NL. - "FAS 123R" means Financial Accounting Standards Board Statement of Financial Accounting Standards No. 123 (revised 2004) Share-Based Payment. - "Foundation" means the Harold Simmons Foundation, Inc., a tax-exempt foundation organized for charitable purposes. - "independent directors" means the following directors: Paul M. Bass, Jr., Norman S. Edelcup and Ann Manix. - "ISA" means an intercorporate services agreement between Contran and a related company pursuant to which employees of Contran provide certain services, including executive officer services, to such related company on a fixed fee basis. - "Keystone" means Keystone Consolidated Industries, Inc., one of our publicly held sister corporations that manufactures steel fabricated wire products, industrial wire, billets and wire rod. - "Kronos Worldwide" means Kronos Worldwide, Inc., one of our publicly held sister corporations that is an international manufacturer of titanium dioxide pigments. - "named executive officer" means any person named in the Summary Compensation table in this proxy statement. - "NL" means NL Industries, Inc., one of our publicly held parent corporations that is a diversified holding company with principal investments in Kronos Worldwide and us. - "nonemployee directors" means the following directors: Paul M. Bass, Jr., Norman S. Edelcup, Edward J. Hardin, Ann Manix, Glenn R. Simmons and Steven L. Watson. - "non-management directors" means the following directors who are not one of our executive officers: Paul M. Bass, Jr., Norman S. Edelcup, Edward J. Hardin, Ann Manix and Steven L. Watson. - "NYSE" means the New York Stock Exchange. - "PwC' means PricewaterhouseCoopers LLP, our independent registered public accounting firm. - "record date" means the close of business on March 31, 2009, the date our board of directors set for the determination of stockholders entitled to notice of and to vote at the 2009 annual meeting of our stockholders. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Exchange Act" means the Securities Exchange Act of 1934, as amended. - "Tall Pines" means Tall Pines Insurance Company, an indirect wholly owned captive insurance subsidiary of Valhi. - "TFMC" means TIMET Finance Management Company, a wholly owned subsidiary of TIMET. - "TIMET" means Titanium Metals Corporation, one of our publicly held sister corporations that is an integrated producer of titanium metals products. - "Valhi" means Valhi, Inc., one of our publicly held parent corporations that is a diversified holding company with principal investments in NL and Kronos Worldwide. - "VHC" means Valhi Holding Company, one of our parent corporations. - "Waterloo" means Waterloo Furniture Components Limited, one of our wholly owned subsidiaries.